zephyrproject-rtos/zephyr/boards/microchip/pic32cxsg61_cult/doc/index.rst

    .. zephyr-app-commands::
       :zephyr-app: samples/hello_world
-      :board: same54_xpro
+      :board: pic32cxsg61_cult
       :goals: build
       :compact:

 #.
-Connect the SAM E54 Xplained Pro to your host computer using the USB debug
+Connect the Microchip PIC32CXSG61 Curiosity Ultra to your host computer using the USB debug
    port.

 #.
 Run your favorite terminal program to listen for output.
 Under Linux the